What Is Identity Verification?

 Some online ID verification solutions offer coverage within a specific country because they lack access to information databases specific to other countries.
 In addition, different countries have different laws and regulations, which will also affect the availability of information.
 Therefore, companies with a global presence should opt for identity verification solutions that support all the regions in which they do business.

 Real-time verification is an essential feature of an identity verification solution.
 To balance customer experience with security, you need to provide a registration process that verifies users in seconds.
 If the verification process is too slow, you could potentially lose conversions.

 Your chosen solution should be compliant with all relevant regulations.
 If you fail to verify identity or age in a way that complies with regulations, you could face fines or legal liability.
 For example, if you provide products or services that are restricted for use by minors or collect information from minors, you could still face serious legal repercussions in most countries.

 API and Documentation Availability

 Ensure your solution offers an API, which will let you integrate the solution with website and web application capabilities.
 The API should be robust and support the programming languages used by your website's developers.

 Identity Verification with BlueCheck

-BlueCheck’s industry leading identity verification infrastructure enables merchants to grow their business faster.
-Serving a wide variety of industries, our solutions are custom tailored to the unique needs of our customers, including PACT Act and eCommerce compliant offerings.
+BlueCheck's industry-leading identity verification infrastructure enables merchants to grow their business faster.
+In serving a wide variety of industries, our solutions are custom-tailored to the unique needs of our customers, including PACT Act and eCommerce compliant offerings.